Approximate Capacity Region of the Two-User MISO Broadcast Channels with Delayed CSIT: Introduction

 \section{Introduction}

-In fast-fading scenarios, the coherence time of the channel is smaller than the delay of the feedback channel, and as a result, providing the transmitters with up-to-date channel state information is practically infeasible.
-Thus, we are left with no choice but to try and understand the behavior of wireless networks under such constraint.
+In wireless networks, receivers estimate the channel state information (CSI) and pass this information to the transmitters through feedback mechanisms.
+The extent to which channel state information is available at the transmitters has a direct impact on the capacity of wireless networks and the optimal strategies.
+In fast-fading scenarios where the coherence time of the channel is smaller than the delay of the feedback channel, providing the transmitters with up-to-date CSI is practically infeasible.
+Consequently, we are left with no choice but to understand the behavior of wireless networks under such constraint.

-In the context of multiple-input single-output (MISO) broadcast channels (BCs), it has been shown that even completely stale CSIT (also known as delayed CSIT) can still be very useful and can change the scale of the capacity, measured by the degrees of freedom (DoF)~\cite{Maddah-Tse-Allerton}.
+Our objective is to understand the effect of lack of up-to-date CSI on the \emph{capacity} region of wireless networks by considering a fundamental building block, namely the multiple-input single-output (MISO) broadcast channel (BC).
+In the context of MISO BC, it has been shown that even completely stale CSIT (also known as delayed CSIT) can still be very useful and can change the scale of the capacity, measured by the degrees of freedom (DoF)~\cite{MAT_Delayed}.
+The degrees of freedom by definition provides a first order approximation of the capacity, thus it is mainly useful in understanding the behavior of the capacity in high power regimes.
+However, it is not a suitable measure for practical settings with finite signal-to-noise ratio (SNR).

-The impact of delayed CSIT has also been studied in wireless networks with distributed transmitters.
-This includes studying the DoF region of multiple-antenna interference channels (ICs) and X channels with delayed CSIT~\cite{vaze2012degreesICMIMO,GhasemiX1,vaze2012degrees,Jafar_Retrospective,Abdoli2011IC-X-Arxiv}, the capacity region of two-user IC with binary fading with delayed CSIT~\cite{BFICAllerton, BFICISIT2012, vahid2013capacity}, the DoF region of $K$-user Gaussian IC and X channels with delayed CSIT~\cite{Jafar_Retrospective,Abdoli2011IC-X-Arxiv}, and multi-antenna two-user Gaussian IC with delayed CSIT and Shannon feedback~\cite{tandon2012degrees,vaze2011degrees}.
-Also, in multi-hop networks with delayed CSIT, it is shown that the DoF can still scale with the number of users~\cite{javad2013layeredJ}.
-Moreover, researchers have considered variations of the assumption on the available CSIT at the transmitter (see~\cite{GesbertCorrelated,de2013degrees,tandon2012synergistic,gou2012optimal}), these variations assume that in addition to the delayed CSIT, the transmitter has an imperfect estimate of the current channel realization.